-IP Address Lookup UK: Check Your Public IP, Location, ISP, and ASN
+IP Address Lookup UK: Public IP, Location, ISP, ASN, and IP Locator Guide

-A UK-focused IP address lookup guide covering public IP checks, approximate location, ISP or carrier context, ASN, IPv4, IPv6, VPNs, proxies, and wrong-location results.
+A UK-focused IP address lookup and IP locator guide covering public IP checks, approximate location, ISP or carrier context, ASN, IPv4, IPv6, VPNs, proxies, and wrong-location results.

 Most people who search for IP address lookup UK want a quick answer first: what public IP can websites see right now?